nova-rey/prompt-valet/docs/Prompt_Valet_Overview.md

 6. A PR is opened on GitHub.
 7. The prompt is moved to the processed directory.

+### Git Safety Before Each Run

+Before Codex is allowed to edit the target repository, the watcher performs a git preflight check:

+- The working tree must be completely clean (no modified or untracked files).
+- `git fetch origin` and `git pull --ff-only` must succeed.

+If either condition fails, the watcher logs an error and skips that prompt without touching the repo.
+Fix the git state (commit, reset, or resolve divergence) and then re-enqueue the prompt.

 ## What Comes Next
 - The Phase 1 rename of `watcher.yaml` → `prompt-valet.yaml`
 - Phase 2 installer: one-shot deployment